joshghent/blog/content/blog/tech-talk-tips/index.md

 ## **Practice, practice… but not too much**

-Practicing your talk is essential of course but you can practice it too much.
+Practising your talk is essential of course but you can practice it too much.
 At a certain point, your delivery could become too scripted or wooden.
 Rather than attempting to memorize a script, remember the points you are covering.
 Then just speak.
 If you have the subject knowledge then this will produce results.
 Furthermore, speaking from within rather than from notes will vary your talk in different ways.
-I found that when practicing my talk, I would do it a different way each time, adding anecdotes and talking points and cutting others.
+I found that when practising my talk, I would do it a different way each time, adding anecdotes and talking points and cutting others.
 This was done at an unconscious level and would not have been achieved if I were reciting verbatim.

 <div class="image">
 	<img src="https://cdn-images-1.medium.com/max/2416/0*p-iyI1WhYQGJUMQ2"/>